X16Community/x16-smc-bootloader/README.md

 The bootloader for the Commander X16 System Management Controller (SMC) enables users to update the SMC firmware straight from the computer without an external programmer.

-The SMC handles power control keyboard and mouse input, and LED states.
+The SMC handles power control, keyboard and mouse input, and LED states.

 The bootloader is a separate program stored at the end of the flash memory.